wp-cli/handbook/commands/export.md

 : Export all post types except those identified.
 Separate multiple post types with a comma.
 Defaults to none.

 [\--post__in=&lt;pid&gt;]
 : Export all posts specified as a comma- or space-separated list of IDs.
+Post's attachments won't be exported unless --with_attachments is specified.

+[\--with_attachments]
+: Force including attachments in case --post__in has been specified.

 [\--start_id=&lt;pid&gt;]
 : Export only posts with IDs greater than or equal to this post ID.